CTristan/lobotomy-corporation-mods/CODE_ANALYSIS_RULE_EXCEPTIONS.md

 * S2436: Types and methods shouldn’t have too many generic parameters
   * I've changed this rule to allow up to 3 generic parameters instead of the default 2.
-This is because the game code uses a lot of generics, and I don't want to have to suppress this rule every time I need to use a generic method.
+This is because sometimes I need to use three generic parameters for handling adapter classes for unit testing.

 ### Disabled Rules